SparkPost/support-docs/articles/recipient-validation/getting-started-recipient-validation.md

 description: "Recipient Validation is an easy, efficient way to verify that email addresses are valid before you send."
 ---

-Recipient Validation helps you remove bad email addresses before you send to them to protect your [sender reputation](https://www.sparkpost.com/email-deliverability-guide/sender-reputation/) so your emails land in the inbox.
-Powered by the world's largest email and analytics platform, Recipient Validation uses millions of data points to eliminate undeliverable and toxic addresses from your list so that you can send confidently.
+Send with confidence: Recipient Validation helps you remove bad email addresses before you send to them to protect your [sender reputation](https://www.sparkpost.com/email-deliverability-guide/sender-reputation/) so your emails land in the inbox.
+Powered by the world's largest email and analytics platform, Recipient Validation uses millions of data points to eliminate undeliverable and toxic addresses from your list.

 You can quickly [validate your email lists](./validate-an-email-list/) or [integrate Recipient Validation](./integration-guide/) into your sign up flow through the API.